 Medigap Plan G is a Medicare supplement plan that offers eight of the nine benefits available.
 This makes it one the most comprehensive Medigap plan offered.

 Keep reading to find out more about Medigap Plan G, what it covers, and what it doesn’t.

 Private health insurance companies sell Medicare supplement plans to help reduce out-of-pocket expenses and sometimes pay for services that Medicare doesn’t cover.
 People also call these Medigap plans.
-An insurance company will sell these as Medicare supplement insurance.

 The federal government requires private insurance companies to standardize Medigap plans.
 Exceptions exist for Massachusetts, Minnesota, and Wisconsin, who standardize their plans differently.